Going after organic traffic is tricky.

 But when someone types in a specific brand and size, like here:

 They’re probably ready to buy.
-Their minds sure seem to be made up!
-So the keyword might have less traffic, but you have higher chances of actually selling someone to people who type it in.
+Their mind sure seems to be made up!
+So the keyword might have less traffic, but you have higher chances of actually selling to someone with higher purchase intent.

-Traffic doesn’t matter that much for supportive pages, either.
-Even if they don’t get tons of views, they’ll be ranking for keywords in your chosen topical niche and still give you an SEO boost.
-So don’t dismiss these 20-people-monthly long-tail keywords!
+Traffic doesn’t matter that much for supporting pages, either.
+Even if they don’t get tons of views, they’ll be ranking for keywords in your chosen topical niche and still give your website an SEO boost.
+So don’t dismiss these long-tail keywords with 20 monthly searches.

-Organic CTR (Click-Through Rate) in Google keeps getting lower.
-The thing to blame is on-SERP features like Featured Snippets that answer your question before you click the page.
+Organic CTRs (Click-Through Rate) in Google keep falling because of on-SERP features like Featured Snippets that answer readers’ questions before clicking on the page.

-Or the “People also ask” box that helps you expand your research with no clicking.
+Or the “People also ask” box that helps expand the search query without any clicks.

-Or any other special features appearing thanks to structured data, like Knowledge Boxes.
+Or other special features appearing thanks to structured data, like Knowledge Boxes.

-For most keywords (but not all, keep that in mind), many on-SERP features reduce CTR.
+For most keywords, many on-SERP features reduce CTR.

-So, if your keyword has a lot of them, like the “how to build a bird box” SERP where we can see a video, a People Also Ask box, and another batch of videos right after entering, it’s safe to assume your site might not get a ton of clicks.
+So, if your keyword has a lot of them, like the “how to build a bird box” SERP where we can see a video, a People Also Ask box, and another batch of videos, it’s safe to assume your site might not get a ton of clicks.

-First of all, with a high enough search volume, you can still fight for clicks with exciting title tags or meta description, rich results, etc. It’s risky, but if you have enough resources and you REALLY want that keyword, try!
+First of all, with a large enough search volume, you can still fight for clicks with exciting title tags or meta descriptions, rich results, etc. It’s risky and could take a long time, but if you have enough resources and you REALLY want that keyword, go ahead and try!

 And secondly, for your supportive pages, clicks are not crazy important.
 So if the only thing you’re after is more cluster juice, you can disregard this metric whatsoever.